Epicodus-Curriculum/career-services-full-stack/informational-interviews.md

 First, do your homework by researching the person, company, or role,  and develop a list of questions.

-* It’s okay if you don’t get to all of them (the conversation may flow naturally towards one subject or another), but this gives you a starting point.
+* It's okay if you don’t get to all of them (the conversation may flow naturally towards one subject or another), but this gives you a starting point.
 * Personalize at least 3 – 5 questions specific to the person / company.
 * Dress up for the occasion, like you would for a regular job interview.
 Be professional, polite, and mindful of their time.
 As with other types of networking, use this as an opportunity to build a relationship, rather than ask for a job.
 After the interview, make sure you connect on LinkedIn if you haven’t already, and _always_ send a thank you note!